Search results for:

-Data breaches increased by almost half since 2013.
+Data breaches have increased by almost half since 2013.

 I'll let that sink in.

-While I am sure that the majority of hackers do not intend to produce adorable hats for the pet rabbits of the world, understand that when your money gets stolen, whatever they do with that money seems incredibly ridiculous when compared with what you had intended for it.
+While I am sure that most hackers do not intend to produce adorable hats for the pet rabbits of the world, understand that when your money gets stolen, whatever they do with that money seems incredibly ridiculous when compared with what you had intended for it.

 If you have had your credit card information stolen, you have gone through this range of emotions and felt the anger associated with it.
 Here's the good news-the President of the United States is fed up with these data breaches too.
 In an executive order hailed by Dmitri Alperovitch, co-founder of Crowdstrike, President Obama declared that "significant malicious" cyber activity is a national emergency.

-This order will not only allow the United States Secretaries of Treasury and State and Attorney General to freeze assets, but also prevent transactions with United States financial systems.
+This order will allow the United States Secretaries of Treasury and State and Attorney General to freeze assets and prevent transactions with United States financial systems.
 Additionally, those participating in these activities would also be denied visas.
-Stewart Baker, former assistant secretary of policy at Department of Homeland Secutiry stated “this is practically an economic death sentence”.
+Stewart Baker, former assistant secretary of policy at the Department of Homeland Security, stated, "this is practically an economic death sentence."
 This is a bold step, but one that many believe is more than necessary.

-There are some who have expressed concerns about the executive order, saying that they could possibly violate due process rights.
-Assistant to the president for homeland security and counterterrorism Lisa Monaco assures that "This new executive order is specifically designed to be used to go after the most significant malicious cyber actors we face.
+Some have expressed concerns about the executive order, saying that it could violate due process rights.
+Assistant to the President for homeland security and counterterrorism Lisa Monaco assures that "This new executive order is specifically designed to be used to go after the most significant malicious cyber actors we face.
 It is not a tool we will use every day".

 We will have to wait and see how effective this executive order is.
-Finding the person/s behind a cyber attack isn't usually easy and is labor intensive and time consuming.
-That being said, hopefully the strict sanctions will deter some of the current cyber criminals.
-The fight against cybercrime will be never ending as technology evolves, but setting strict standards for those who violate this executive order are a good starting place.
+Finding the person/s behind a cyber attack isn't usually easy and is labor-intensive and time-consuming.
+Hopefully, the strict sanctions will deter some of the current cybercriminals.
+The fight against cybercrime will never end as technology evolves, but setting strict standards for those who violate this executive order is a good starting place.